arnavgarg123/COMP90024-ClusterAndCloudComputing-Assignment2/Webapp/README.md

 # Webapp

 Webapp for visualisation of data.
-Contains Maps, Graphs. <br/>Gunicorn layer used as wsgi layer and for load balancing <br/>Nginx container used as webserver.
+Contains Maps, Graphs. <br/>Gunicorn layer used as wsgi layer and for load balancing <br/>Nginx container used as webserver and also as load balancer.

 ## Running on localhost
 - System uses an ip.txt file to read in the ip of master couch db instance.